 Though the Company has raised its annual capital investments over the prior decade to the current plan of \$405 million, we continue to have infrastructure needs that have not been fully funded.
+For example, the

-For example, the inspection cycle, the follow-up work to perform needed repairs and replacements identified during the inspection needs additional funding to remain on schedule.
+Stubbing a pole can add an additional 20 years or so to the life of a pole inspection cycle, the follow-up work to perform needed repairs and replacements identified during the inspection needs additional funding to remain on schedule.
 In addition to the incremental investment needed for existing follow-up work, Avista's forecast of the number of poles that will need to be replaced each year shows a steady increase over the next 20 years, as is discussed in detail in the Wood Pole Management section of this report (page 57).
 The increasing number of poles and attached equipment that need to be replaced each year will drive an additional need for new investment.